 Scientists have recently discovered a new coronavirus living in bats that appears to be a close cousin of SARS-CoV-2, the pathogen responsible for the Covid-19 pandemic.
-While the discovery won’t shut down all conspiracy theories about the virus's origin story, it does suggest that bats are the most likely natural hosts for SARS-CoV-2, and the pathogen was not artificially created in a lab.
+While the discovery won’t shut down all speculation about the virus's origin story, it does suggest that bats are the most likely natural hosts for SARS-CoV-2, and the pathogen was not artificially created in a lab.

 The newly analyzed coronavirus also appears to contain unusual insertions of amino acids in two subunits, S1 and S2, of the virus's spike protein.
 Importantly, this feature can also be found in SARS-CoV-2 and is often pointed to as being a sign of artificial manipulation.
 However, since the S1/S2 insertion can be seen in RmYN02, it suggests the feature can naturally evolve in the wild and isn’t necessarily proof of fiddling in a lab.